 I’m a big fan of sauces.
 All the sauces – I don’t discriminate.
 Sweet, sour, salty, savoury, herby, creamy, I’ll take them all.
 I love that a sauce can completely change the composition of a dish and add new flavours, textures, smells and colours.
 And this Indian chutney does a fabulous job of doing all of that.

-While it is a perfect accompaniment to dalh, it also pairs perfectly with dishes such as curries, breads, rice dishes, grilled meats or even a salad.
-Maybe try it on top of my Roast Chicken Tikka Masala dish and tell me what you think?
+While it is a perfect accompaniment to dal, it also pairs perfectly with dishes such as curries,

 How to make Coriander Chutney

 This Coriander Chutney Recipe is a mixture of coriander, chilli, garlic, ginger, lime, salt, sugar and oil.
 How you chose to mix everything together is up to you.
 I like to finely chop all of the ingredients before mixing them with the lime juice, oil, salt and sugar, which leaves you with a chunkier chutney.
 However, you could use a pestle and mortar or a food processor to end up with a smoother sauce.

 5 Minute Coriander Chutney Recipe FAQ

 Transfer the coriander chutney to an air-tight Tupperware container and pop it in the fridge.
 Consumer within 3-4 days.